What is this subject about?

 How is the course assessed?

-Each topic is assessed by a written examination.
-There are three papers each 2 hours long, consisting of a range of short and extended writing questions.
-There is no coursework.
+Assessment is by three written exam papers.
+Each paper is 2 hours long, consisting of a range of short and extended writing questions.

 What can the course lead to in terms of higher education and future careers?

-Sociology is recognised for entry to all universities and by employers for a wide variety of jobs and careers.
-Sociology trains you to answer the 'what', 'how' and 'why' questions about human societies, giving you a competitive edge in the job market and providing a strong intellectual background for students considering careers in the professions or business, health and welfare, administration, education, journalism, public relations, police or research.
+Sociology (A Level) can lead to a number of different degree courses.
+Sociology trains you to answer the ‘what’, ‘how’ and ‘why’ questions about human societies, giving you a competitive edge in the job market and providing a strong intellectual background for students considering careers in the professions or business, health and welfare, administration, education, journalism, public relations, police or research.

 What are the formal entry requirements for this course?